lino-framework/cg/docs/lino/values.rst

 Yes, **Lino applications are that easy.** They feature a transparent view of their database schema, leading to :term:`end users <end user>` being intuitively aware of the structure behind what they are doing.
-One Lino :term:`application developer` who understood this, wrote: "The development is so terribly easy, that one customer looked at the code and started to code Layouts and modify models by himself and I almost felt no developer is needed anymore :-)"
+One Lino :term:`application developer`, upon realizing this, wrote: "The development is so terribly easy, that one customer looked at the code and started to code Layouts and modify models by himself and I almost felt no developer is needed anymore :-)"